 Piazza Fuga has some cool lounge bars, and Via Aniello Falcone is a long road filled with bars too.
 You’ll find a historic market in the Rione Antignano area which is especially good at Christmas.

-🔍MORE HOTELS IN VOMERO8.
-Posillipo, wealthy residential area in Naples
+Posillipo, a wealthy residential area in Naples

-Posillipo is located to the south-east of the historic centre, on the northern coast of the Gulf Of Naples.
-A wealthy residential area, removed from the built-up confines of the city centre, this hilly peninsula is a destination perfect for those looking to explore some of the history of the area and witness some stunning coastal views, without worrying about mobs of tourists at every turn.
+This area is a destination perfect for those looking to explore some of the history of the area and witness some stunning coastal views, without worrying about mobs of tourists at every turn.
+Climb to the hill in Posillipo you will have the best views of Mount Vesuvius from its top.

 The biggest draw to the area is the Pausilypon Archaeological Park, which is known locally as one of the most beautiful places in the city.
 It is also home to the Posillipo Market, which opens on Thursdays.